December 11, 2020

 Why is Patch Management Important?

-In one short story, we can summarize the importance of patch management.
+In one short story, we can summarize the importance.

 Do you recall the 2017 Equifax data breach?
 More than 143 million U.S. consumers were affected by the breach, and personally, identifiable information was stolen in troves.
 This included: